Annie29/TryOutPages/FCC.md

 ## Learning Objectives

 * Define the cloud computing concept, its history and motivation.
-* Name widely-used cloud-based systems and explain the ad- vantages of having the system on the cloud.
+* Name widely-used cloud-based systems and explain the advantages of having the system on the cloud.
 * Define virtualization of computing, storage, and networking resources.
 * Explain the differences between leasing versus ownership of